Lamden/docs/docs/purpose_of_the_wallet.md

 More detailed information you can get following the  [link](/docs/using_the_wallet#ide)

 ### “Lint” for python syntax and “contracting” specific errors
-The embedded IDE in the wallet support the python syntax and helps to catch the errors by using `contracting` methods.
+The embedded IDE in the wallet supports the python syntax and helps to catch the errors by using `contracting` methods.

 ### Test Lamden Smart contracts
 #### Test Methods
 Lamden platform allows very flexible methods for testing smart contracts.

-Among available methods you can choose to test directly on the test networks by deploying the smart contract through IDE in Lamden wallet.
+Among available methods, you can choose to test directly on the test networks by deploying the smart contract through IDE in the Lamden wallet.

 Another available method to deploy a local Python server such as `Sanic Server`.